Monitoring IBM MQ

 Monitoring IBM MQ in Docker

-When the Instana host agent and IBM MQ run in different Docker containers in the same virtual machine, only local monitoring with the client binding mode is supported because Instana host agent and IBM MQ run in different Docker operating systems.
+When the Instana host agent and IBM MQ run in different Docker containers in the same machine, only local monitoring with the client binding mode is supported because Instana host agent and IBM MQ run in different Docker operating systems.
 In such scenario, you need to configure IBM MQ connection parameters in the agent configuration file.
 Because IBM MQ sensor discovers IBM MQ Queue Manager instances automatically, you don't need to set the host and port in the agent configuration file.

 Local monitoring with client binding mode